-Name of Program Program Length in Hours Massage Therapy 1000 1000 Description of Program This program is designed to provide students with complete and comprehensive training in all areas of massage.
+Name of Program Program Length in Hours Description of Program Massage Therapy 1000

+This program is designed to provide students with complete and comprehensive training in all areas of massage.
 Specific emphasis is placed on preparing students with knowledge to open their own massage clinic or to become employed in the massage field working in a doctor's office, a chiropractor's office, an acupuncturist's office or a health center.
 This program builds upon our 600 hour program providing greater emphasis on the best business practices for Message Therapists, the importance and practice of professional ethics, the effective management of a successful massage clinic and the art of successful communication.

-Equipment Used by Instructors and Students Anatomical charts, Essential oils, Body wrap materials, Massage chairs; Massage stools; Portable massage tables; Treatment tables, Heat lamps, Cold packs; Hot packs; Massage stone sets, List the skills or competencies to be acquired by the student.
-Confer with clients about their medical histories and problems with stress or pain to determine how massage will be most helpful.
-Apply finger and hand pressure to specific points of the body.
-Massage and knead muscles and soft tissues of the body to provide treatment for medical conditions, injuries, or wellness maintenance.
-Maintain treatment records.
-Provide clients with guidance and information about techniques for postural improvement and stretching, strengthening, relaxation, and rehabilitative exercises.
+Anatomical charts, Essential oils, Body wrap materials, Massage chairs; Massage stools; Portable massage tables; Treatment tables, Heat lamps, Cold packs; Hot packs; Massage stone sets,

+- Confer with clients about their medical histories and problems with stress or pain to determine how massage will be most helpful. - Apply finger and hand pressure to specific points of the body. - Massage and knead muscles and soft tissues of the body to provide treatment for medical conditions, injuries, or wellness maintenance. - Maintain treatment records. - Provide clients with guidance and information about techniques for postural improvement and stretching, strengthening, relaxation, and rehabilitative exercises.